HenriqueOz/LifeSlit/README.md

 The game was made using GameMaker Studio 2.

+This repository stores the project's source code for study purposes, if you want the executable file, open the game page by the itch.io link below.

 All the art is autoral and maded by me.

 Scribble lib was used in the project.
 See more about the lib here: https://www.jujuadams.com/Scribble/#/latest/